The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 While this may seem boring compared to a player who scores over 40 goals a season or makes +3 key passes per match, his main duty is to protect vulnerable areas helping the team in the pressing play, which is essential for the tactic to work.

 In the defensive transition phase the DLP-D is demanded to dispossess opposing players without diving to the ground.
 If forced to make tackles I want him to stay on feet dispossessing the opposite marker with his body strength and ability to anticipate what will occur.
 Primarily I want the DLP-D to intercept passes before it reaches the opposing players feet.
 Therefor it’s important that he is already positioned well according to where the ball might land (anticipation, positioning and decision).
-I want the DLP-D to cover zones rather than a specific player.
+I want the DLP-D to cover zones rather than a specific player, which is why ‘Tight Marking’ is not set.
 This gives the player the ability to act as a free man (spare player) providing the highly needed numerical superiority around the ball zone in order to win back the ball as fast as possible by cutting off passing option for the player with the ball.

 The DLP-D is instructed to close down more which let us experience something similar to a defensive midfielder defend or a regista as he will push up closer to the advanced playmakers helping the team to regain possession higher up the pitch.
 This is essential in order to utilize the compact unit which looks to deny spaces and which immediately puts pressure on the nearest ball carrier.
 The player instruction of close down more together with the team instruction push higher up lets the central defenders to position themselves higher up, providing the high defensive block which we are after, which squeezes play – letting the formational lines stay close together.